 Finally, it is always a good idea to provide some real, hard results when concluding your case study.

 But don’t worry if you don’t have any hard numbers to demonstrate your success – as is often the case with print campaigns – just be as specific with the results as you can.
-For example, the fact that your customer became a repeat customer on the back of your product or service, demonstrates the value that your work/product provided to them.
+For example, the fact that your customer became a repeat customer on the back of your product or service demonstrates the value that your work/product provided.

 Include images or different formatting options